 Active voice energizes your writing, making it clear, concise, and engaging.
 It’s generally the preferred choice for most writing, especially online content.
 But knowing when to use it is key to maximizing its impact.

-Write with Clarity and Directness
+To Write with More Clarity and Impact

 Active voice shines when you need to communicate information clearly and directly.
 Think about it: in active voice, the subject performs the action.
 This straightforward structure eliminates confusion and gets straight to the point.
 Instead of saying “The blog post was written by me,” active voice lets you confidently state, “I wrote the blog post.”
 This directness makes your writing more impactful and easier for readers to understand.
 This clarity is especially valuable in blog posts, articles, and any content where you want your message to resonate.
 For more insights on active vs. passive voice, check out this helpful Grammarly article.